 Safe Operating Procedures should be written with sufficient detail to ensure that someone with limited experience or knowledge of the procedure, but with a basic understanding, can successfully carry out the procedure in a safe manner when unsupervised.
 They should be written in concise, logical, step-by-step, easy-to-read format.

 is complete the next step will be to communicate the procedure in a manner that your workers will understand.
-Issues for you to consider
+How will you share the information?

 Some workers may: